Vendor Risk Management, Explained.

 Due Diligence

-Make an effort to conduct your research on vendors before onboarding them, including looking at reviews from other customers or conducting in-person interviews.
+Make an effort to research vendors before onboarding them, including reviewing customer reviews or conducting in-person interviews.
 This way, you can gain insight into the type of business they conduct and ensure that they are best suited for your needs.

 Vendor Risk Scorecard